netbox-community/netbox-operator/README.md

 ## Running and developing locally

-### Running the NetBox-Operator on a local kind cluster
+### Running the NetBox Operator and NetBox on a local kind cluster

-Follow the instructions to bring up a locally running kind cluster, with NetBox and a NetBox operator running within it:
+Note: This requires Docker BuildKit.

-- execute `make create-kind`
+- Create kind cluster with a NetBox deployment: `make create-kind`
-- execute `make deploy-kind`
+- Port-forward NetBox: `kubectl port-forward deploy/netbox 8080:8080 -n default`
-- run `kubectl port-forward deploy/netbox 8080:8080 -n default`
+- Open http://localhost:8080 in your favorite browser and log in with the username `admin` and password `admin`, you will be able to access the local NetBox instance running in the kind cluster.
-- go to your favorite browser and type in `localhost:8080`, with the username `admin` and password `admin`, you will be able to access the local NetBox instance running in the kind cluster
+- Deploy the NetBox Operator on the local kind cluster: `make deploy-kind`

-### Running the NetBox-Operator locally and Netbox on a local kind cluster
+### Running the NetBox Operator on your machine and NetBox on a local kind cluster

-Follow the instructions to bring up a locally running kind cluster, with NetBox running within it but NetBox Operator running on your local machine:
+- Create kind cluster with a NetBox deployment: `make create-kind`

-- execute `make create-kind`
+- Port-forward NetBox: `kubectl port-forward deploy/netbox 8080:8080 -n default`
-- run `kubectl port-forward deploy/netbox 8080:8080 -n default` to make the NetBox API available locally
+- Open http://localhost:8080 in your favorite browser and log in with the username `admin` and password `admin`, you will be able to access the local NetBox instance running in the kind cluster.
-- open a new terminal window and export the following environment variables:
+- Open a new terminal window and export the following environment variables:
     ```
     export NETBOX_HOST="localhost:8080"
     export AUTH_TOKEN="0123456789abcdef0123456789abcdef01234567"